mevdschee/php-crud-api/README.md

   - Complex writes (transactions) are not supported
   - Complex queries calling functions (like "concat" or "sum") are not supported
   - Batch operations for insert, update and delete are not supported
+  - Binary fields and spatial filters are not supported in SQLite

 ## Features